Lucy O'Reilly Schell: Grand Prix de Pau, 1938

 The first race of the 1938 Grand Prix season was the Pau Grand Prix, a non-Championship event scheduled for 10 April.

 O'Reilly Schell's Écurie Bleue fielded two cars and drivers.
 Dreyfus was to drive the Le Million 145.
 Teammate Comotti was to pilot another 145 with a revised grille reminiscent of the 135.

 New Grand Prix rules came into effect in 1938, bringing fresh competition.
 Mercedes would debut their new W154 at Pau.
 Drivers for Mercedes were Rudolph Caracciola and Hermann Lang.
 Alfa Romeo's new Tipo 308 was also expected to appear, fielded this year by Alfa Corse following the breakup of Scuderia Ferrari.
 Auto Union declined to appear at Pau.

 During practice the Tipo 308 driven by Tazio Nuvolari caught fire and was withdrawn.
 As a precaution the other 308 driven by Emilio Villoresi was also withdrawn.
 In addition, the Mercedes driven by Lang crashed during practice and was rendered unfit to race.
 Caracciola's W154 suffered with clutch slip and fouled sparkplugs.

 When the race started, Caracciola took the lead.
 His W154 developed an estimated 468 bhp, compared to the Delahaye V12's 230 bhp.
 The twisty road course limited the ability of the Mercedes to use its greater power.
 Dreyfus was able to keep pace, and even to overtake Caracciola, although he was overtaken again.
 As the race went on, the track became slippery with oil and rubber, further reducing Caracciola's ability to use the Mercedes' power.

 The Delahaye had one great advantage; a much lower rate of fuel consumption than the supercharged Mercedes.
-At the half way point in the race when Caracciola pitted for fuel, he also turned to car over to Lang, the many gear changes having aggravated a previous leg injury.
+At the halfway point in the race when Caracciola pitted for fuel, he also turned to car over to Lang, the many gear changes having aggravated a previous leg injury.
 Dreyfus took the lead, and pressed on in what for him had become a non-stop race, having sufficient fuel to cover the remaining distance.

 Dreyfus finished in first place, beating the W154 by over two minutes.
 The Caracciola/Lang W154 was second, and Comotti brought the other Écurie Bleue 145 home in third place.

 Following the German invasion of France it is rumoured that Hitler issued instructions that the Pau car, chassis 48771, be seized.
 To prevent the car from being destroyed the Le Million 145 and others were disassembled and hidden.